jld12/SeniorProject/readme.txt

       Admins access admin pages via this account page.
     Changepassword.php : Page for users to change their password.
     Clientorderinfo.php : Displays client order information to users.
+    Contact.php : Contact form for users to contact me with questions or concerns.
+    Guides for site functions:
+      Guide_browseco.php
+      Guide_browsenpc.php
+      Guide_browsequest.php
+      Guide_changepassword.php
+      Guide_login.php
+      Guide_register.php
+      Guide_submitdata.php
+      Guide_viewdata.php
+    Index.php : Home page for the site.
+    Layout-styles.css : Style sheet for the site.
+    Login.php : Page for logging in.
+    Logout.php : Contains the logic for logging out.
+    Mountains.jpeg : Image for the home page.
+    Npcinfo.php : Displays NPC info for the user.
+    Otherresources.php : Lists PSO2 resources and sites used for site development.
+    Questinfo.php : Displays quest info, including runs.
+    Readme.txt : ...
+This file.
+How meta.
+    Register.php : Form for user to register to the site.
+    Search.php : Contains various search functions.
+    Submitdata.php : Form for users to submit data to the database.
+    Termsofuse.php : Lists the terms of use of the website.
+    Viewruns.php : Shows options for viewing quest run data.
+    Viewruns_admin.php : Admin view of viewrunsall.php.
+Allows admin to delete quest runs.
+    Viewrunsall.php : Displays a complete list of quest runs.
+    Viewrunsgroup.php : Shows average data for quests calculated by quest runs.
+    Viewusers_admin : Admin view of users.
+Allows admin to delete users.

   Includes folder:
     Header.php : Header file for each site page.
 Includes most of the navigation, and includes session checks.